Electrode-iOS/ELCodable/README.md

 [![Build Status](https://travis-ci.org/Electrode-iOS/ELCodable.svg?branch=master)](https://travis-ci.org/Electrode-iOS/ELCodable)
 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

+**Note:** This framework has been deprecated.
+It is no longer being actively maintained and will not be updated for future versions of Swift or iOS.

 ELCodable, a data model decoding/encoding framework for Swift.
 Inspired by [Anviking's Decodable](https://github.com/Anviking/Decodable).
 ELCodable provides a mechanism for decoding and encoding JSON to and from Swift models.

 * Swift optionals to determine required fields from optional fields.